nmt64/DataStructure/README.md

 # DataStructure
-This is my Data Structure and Algorithms course's material and lab.
+This is my Data Structure and Algorithms (CS120) course material at The College of Wooster